CUMLSec/stateformer/README.md

 ### Training and Testing Samples for Finetuning Type Inference

-We provide all training/testing(named as *valid*) samples of finetuning used in our paper at [here](https://drive.google.com/drive/folders/1Ksu6LZRPHX-Yu3jDTLOj19prbtetmmRF?usp=sharing).
+We provide all training/testing(named as valid.*) samples of finetuning used in our paper at [here](https://drive.google.com/drive/folders/1Ksu6LZRPHX-Yu3jDTLOj19prbtetmmRF?usp=sharing).
 You can download and put them in `data-src/finetune`.
 If you want to prepare the finetuning data yourself, make sure you follow the format shown in `data-src/finetune`.

 The training/testing samples we provided (that you put in `data-src`) is in plaintext, which facilitates understanding and generating dataset by yourself.